tiann/KernelSU/website/docs/guide/how-to-integrate-for-non-gki.md

 :::

 Keep in mind that on some devices, your defconfig may be in `arch/arm64/configs` or in other cases `arch/arm64/configs/vendor/your_defconfig`.
-If your device is 32-bit, consult the documentation from your factory.
 For example in your defconfig, Enable `CONFIG_KSU` with y to enable, or n to disable.
 Your path will be something like:
 `arch/arm64/configs/...`
 ```sh
 +# KernelSU